 While magic mushrooms and other psychedelics are technically illegal in India, the country has become a popular psycho tourism hotspot — especially in places like Kodaikanal.

-Indian law clearly prohibits the use of psychoactive substances — but officers rarely enforce these laws.
+Indian law clearly prohibits the use of psychoactive substances.
+Officers rarely enforce these laws, but they still do, and the penalties are stiff (archaic, even).

 Here, we’ll explore the legal climate around common psychedelics such as psilocybin, LSD, MDMA, ketamine, and more within India.